-The whole mini-project report needs to be submitted in response to second question on the quiz and will have the following submitted as a single pdf file (learn how to make a single pdf file).
-See sample submission for reference The single pdf file would include the following.
+In response to the second question on the quiz, the whole mini-project report needs to be submitted as a single pdf file (learn how to make a single pdf file).
+See sample submission for reference.

+The single pdf file would include